manifoldxyz/royalty-registry-solidity/README.md

 The royalty engine also contains a spec cache to make lookups faster.
 The cache is filled only if getRoyaltyAndCacheSpec is called, which is only useable within another contract as it is a mutable function.

+#### v2

+The royalty engine has been update to a new version (v2), this version introduces a fallback lookup for collections without on chain royalty configuration.
+The primary source for the fallback data is the OpenSea off chain royalty dataset.

 #### Methods

 ---